 Trust me, the chaos will pass, and liberation and deep joy are on the other end.

-Your scar is a sign of your courage, and what marks you as the glorious phoenix that you are.
+Your scar is a sign of your courage, and marks you as the glorious phoenix that you are.

 Embrace the shedding pain;

 It is a sign that says things ARE heading in the right direction.

 Do not let the opinion of anyone hold you back.